patrickmmartin/pith-writings/dao_of_scratch/article.md

 | It's easy to share               | 1 |
 | It's satisfying to finish things | 1 |

 So, making games wins it, but the ability to express yourself is clearly highly valued.
-TODO(PMM) user agency very important- not passive consumption.
+It's very encouraging that user agency is highly prized and not just passive consumption.

 # Can it really all be Lovely In The Garden?
+Sounds to good to be true
 * Well, It's a social environment with quite young users interacting over the internet running arbitrary code.
-  Security concerns will always be with us, but there are rules and admins which (touch wood) seem to work.
+  Security concerns will always be with us, but there as mentioned are rules and admins which (touch wood) seem to work.
 * Is it so addictive as to prevent people progressing to (say) HTML and python?
   This is a concern I have heard expressed: Scratch can seem to easily become the tool of choice to prototype an idea, which is dual edged, as it's a good thing to get an idea captured, but conversely it would be good to stretch oneself and branch out.
+* There is a very serious number of games, some of which are quite impressive...

 # Conclusion